Configure linters

 list: ["${linter}/bin"]

-You can find the default definitions for linters in the Plugin Repo and find reference for these fields in the Linter Definitions page.
+You can find the default definitions for linters in the Plugin Repo and find references for these fields on the Linter Definitions page.

 You may find while using Trunk that you want to modify one of these defaults: perhaps you want clang-tidy to not run on the upstream, or maybe you want the node runtime to include another environment variable.
 In these cases, you can specify the field in your trunk.yaml to override the default value.